 Update: in April 2022, I decided to try SEMRush and so far am loving it!
 Will write a longer review once I've tried all the features.
 For more on the (free + paid) tools and resources I used to 8x my Google traffic in under 6 months, click here.
 I've also compiled some blogging advice by the highest income food bloggers here.

 What is KeySearch?

 It is a tool that uses Google API to help you build traffic and rank well in the Google search results.

 According to its website, "Keysearch is not just a keyword research tool it's a full-fledged SEO powerhouse.
 Giving you all the tools you need to spy on your competitors and track your SEO efforts."

 I like Keysearch for keyword research for my blog posts but not for many other SEO functions (more on this below).
 If I really needed a "full-fledged SEO powerhouse" (not all bloggers do, especially new bloggers like myself), I would go for something like SEMRush and AhRefs instead.

-Note: I have since cancelled my Keysearch subscription and am focusing on RankIQ- click here for a full review of this AI-powered SEO tool and how RankIQ works for niche food blogs like myself.
+Note: Icancelled my Keysearch subscription and focused on RankIQ for a good part of 2022- click here for a full review of this AI-powered SEO tool and how RankIQ works for niche food blogs like myself.
 (FYI: it increased my Google clicks by 88%!)
 I also have a compare & contrast post on RankIQ and Keysearch here, looking at how easy it was to find good keywords through each tool, and how much each SEO tool increased my traffic by.

 How much does it cost?